Luchoo-A/Universo-Salvaje-Prototype1/README.md

 ## 📄 License

 This project was created for educational and portfolio purposes.
-Commercial use or redistribution of included assets is not permitted.
-For more information, feel free to contact me.
+Only a partial version (demo) of the game is included here.
+All rights are reserved regarding the full game's content, design, mechanics, and assets.
+Reproduction, distribution, or commercial use is not permitted without the author's explicit permission.